First-Passage Times for the Space-Fractional Spectral Fokker-Planck Equation: Superdiffusion with two absorbing boundaries

-\textit{Superdiffusion with two absorbing boundaries on $\mathbb{R}$.} First, we consider the case where the particle is between two absorbing boundaries at $x=0$ and $x=L$ with no potential $V(x) = 0$.
+First, we consider the case where the particle is between two absorbing boundaries at $x=0$ and $x=L$ with no potential $V(x) = 0$.
 The governing equation \eqref{specfracFP} reduces to \eqref{eq:FracDiffEq}, with boundary conditions $\rho(0,t)=\rho(L,t)=0$ and a Dirac delta initial condition $\rho(x,0)=\delta (x-x_0)$.
 The solution of \eqref{eq:FracDiffEq} can be obtained via standard spectral methods to be

 where $\rho(x,t)$ represents the PDF of finding the particle at $x$ for any given time $t$.
 This simple form of the solution is due to the nature of the spectral Laplacian which scales each eigenfunction by its Laplacian eigenvalue to power of $\alpha$.
 A notable property of \eqref{Unbiased2s_rho} is the decay rate of the first eigenvalue $(\pi/L)^{2\alpha}$, which dominates the asymptotic behavior of $\rho(x,t)$ for a particle beginning in the center.
 If $L \leq \pi$, then this term of the sum decreases fastest when $\alpha = 1$.
 However, for $L > \pi$, the first eigenmode will decay quicker for smaller values of $\alpha$.